alex7kom/node-steam-tradeoffers/README.md

 ## setup(options[, callback])

 As noted above, this method is used to setup a web session.
-It also tries to retrieve Web API key.
 If you want to operate with trade offers right after startup, do it in callback of this method.

 Options:

 * `sessionID` is a valid web session ID.
 In node-steam, you can use the `webSessionID` event to get it.
 * `webCookie` is an array of cookies.
 In node-steam, you can use the `webLogOn` method to get it.
+* `APIKey` is a Web API key for the account you use to trade.
+API key of another account won't work.
 * `PIN` is a Family View PIN, required if account uses Family View.

-If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `setup` will return `Access Denied` error in callback, or (if no callback provided) will throw the error.

 ## loadMyInventory(options, callback)